How to Care for Formica Cinerea

 Temperature

 This species of ant is very adaptable to temperature changes.
-They do not have very strict temperature requirements, and they can easily be kept at room temperature.
+They do not have very strict temperature requirements and can easily be kept at room temperature.

 However, the ideal temperature for this species is between 21 and 27 degrees Celsius.
-If you live in a cold area or you usually use an air conditioner in the room your ants are in, maybe a heat mat or a heat cable could be useful.
+If you live in a cold area or usually use an air conditioner in the room where your ants are, a heat mat or heat cable could be useful.

 If provided with the right temperature and humidity levels, the colonies of Formica cinerea can grow extremely fast!
-When they reach a certain worker count, they start to grow exponentially, reaching outstanding numbers in a few years’ time!
+When they reach a certain worker count, they start to grow exponentially, reaching outstanding numbers in just a few years!

 Humidity

-They like a range of moisture levels that go from 50% to 60%.
+They prefer a range of moisture levels from 50% to 60%.
 One thing you have to consider is that, like most ant species, Formica cinerea doesn’t like dry climates!

-If you notice that your nest dries out too quickly, you may have to consider changing the setup a bit.
-You can rearrange the elements of your formicarium, in order to create an environment that better maintains moisture levels.
+If you notice that your nest dries out too quickly, you may need to consider changing the setup a bit.
+You can rearrange the elements of your formicarium to create an environment that better maintains moisture levels.

 If you have a natural setup, you can easily increase the moisture level by spraying some water using a spray bottle, like the one used in gardening.
-You can also add some moisture retention materials, like some piece of wood or a bark substrate.
+You can also add some moisture-retention materials, such as a piece of wood or a bark substrate.

 Food

-Like almost every ant species, Formica cinerea needs some dose of sugar for the workers and some protein for the queen and the brood.
+Like almost every ant species, Formica cinerea needs some sugar for the workers and some protein for the queen and the brood.

-Given their fast growth rate, they need a lot of protein.
+Given their fast growth rate, they require a lot of protein.

-Sugar water should do the job fairly well, providing the colony with a lot of energy.
-Honey is also a very good source of sugar, maybe mixed with some water.
-If you wanna go for the best possible sugar source, the Ant Antics sugar snaps are the product for you!
+Sugar water should work well, providing the colony with ample energy.
+Honey is also a very good source of sugar, perhaps mixed with some water.
+If you want the best possible sugar source, the Ant Antics sugar snaps are the product for you!

 As a source of protein, you can give them almost every type of insect.
-In the wild they usually eat crickets, different types of worms, fruit flies, and spiders.
+In the wild, they usually eat crickets, various types of worms, fruit flies, and spiders.

 She especially doesn’t need protein right now, because she can obtain the protein she needs from the decomposition of her wing muscles.
-However, If you want, you can give her a little drop of honey.
-That should give her the right amount of energy she will need to start her own ant colony!
+However, if you want, you can give her a little drop of honey.
+That should provide her with the right amount of energy she needs to start her own ant colony!

 Hibernation

-This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.
+This phase is very important for the health of the queen, and it’s the only time during the year when she can peacefully rest.

 For this species, the ideal temperature for hibernation is between 5 and 8 degrees Celsius.
-I would not suggest going a lot lower than this, because in some cases it could create some problems in the long-term growth of the colony.
+I would not suggest going much lower than this, as in some cases it could create problems for the long-term growth of the colony.

 If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
 Here I explain in detail every aspect of this complex process called hibernation!
 What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!